herbkoeg/BertisBruteForceIntegrationTesting/README.md

 # BertisBruteForceIntegrationTesting
+- BfiTesting is a very lightweight framework for testing applications using a jdbc-driver to create connections to db
-- BfiTesting verifies results persisted in a database by a black box, for example
+- Aim of BfiTesting is to verify results persisted in a database by a black box, for example
    + results of an ancient cobol program called by a special library within a webservice.
    + you run a bpm and want to assert, that all components - which are peristing their datas in different databases - work correctly together: just define